akhi02/NoteTaking-Reminder-Project/README.md

-# Note Taker
+# Note Taker and Reminder Application

-A simple web application for note taking  using MySql database and *JAVA* as back-end , applying ORM principles of <b>Hibernate Framework</b>.
+A simple web application for note taking  and triggering reminders using MySql database and *JAVA* as back-end , applying ORM principles of <b>Hibernate Framework</b>.

-## Tools & Technologies used :performing_arts:
+## Technology Stack:

 ### *Front-end* :computer: